Skip to content

 (Winter 2024)

-What is gendered violence?
+Course description: What is gendered violence?
 (How) can we end it?
 How does violence—in its intra- and interpersonal, as well as its systemic institutional and structural manifestations—appears at intersections, becomes ambient, even atmospheric?

 In this course, we considered that there is a two-way, dialectical relation between the conceptual and theoretical understandings of violence, abuse, and harm that inform the ways in which we understand such experiences, and our visions and practices of justice and accountability in response to them.
 Through reading, listening, and sharing views, we will develop an understanding of this lexicon, with a view to unlearn the epistemic violence inherent in the ways we are often habituated to talk or think about gendered, racialised, and sexualised violence.
 We will also try to imagine, cocreate and perhaps even experiment with other ways of addressing violence.